PaddlePaddle/FastDeploy/examples/vision/classification/paddleclas/quantize/README_EN.md

 Benchmark table description:
 - Runtime latency: model’s inference latency on multiple Runtimes, including CPU->GPU data copy, GPU inference, and GPU->CPU data copy time.
 It does not include the pre and post processing time of the model.
-- End-to-end latency: model’s latency in the actual inference scenario, including the pre and post processing time of the model.
+- End2End latency: model’s latency in the actual inference scenario, including the pre and post processing time of the model.
 - Measured latency: The average latency after 1000 times of inference in milliseconds.
 - INT8 + FP16: Enable FP16 inference for Runtime while inferring the INT8 quantification model
 - INT8 + FP16 + PM: Use Pinned Memory to speed up the GPU->CPU data copy while inferring the INT8 quantization model with FP16 turned on.